isomerpages/moe-fairfieldsec/_cca/Clubs and Societies/Robotics Club.md

 <b>Mission</b><br>

-To empower every members of Robotics@Fairfield to push past their limits and plan for the future.<br><br>
+To empower every member of Robotics Club to push past their limits and plan for the future.<br><br>